 Victoria's aquatic facilities regulation review – proposal to improve public health outcomes

-Victoria’s public aquatic facilities are regulated under Part 6 of the Public Health and Wellbeing Regulations to prevent and control potential public health impacts from microbiological hazards that can cause human illness.
+Victoria's public aquatic facilities are regulated under Part 6 of the Public Health and Wellbeing Regulations to prevent and control potential public health impacts from microbiological hazards that can cause human illness.
 The Department of Health and Human Services (DHHS) is reviewing the Public Health and Wellbeing Regulations 2009 which will sunset (expire) on 15 December 2019.
+For other topics included in the regulation review, see Review of the Public Health and Wellbeing Regulations 2009.

 Summary of stakeholder feedback